Frontier (supercomputer)

+Frontier was superseded as the fastest supercomputer in the world by El Capitan in November 2024.

 Design

-Frontier uses 9,472 AMD Epyc 7453s "Trento" 64 core 2 GHz CPUs (606,208 cores) and 37,888 Radeon Instinct MI250X GPUs (8,335,360 cores).
-They can perform double precision operations at the same speed as single precision.
+Frontier uses 9,472 AMD Epyc 7713 "Trento" 64 core 2 GHz CPUs (606,208 cores) and 37,888 Instinct MI250X GPUs (8,335,360 cores).
+They can perform double-precision operations at the same speed as single precision.

-"Trento" is an optimized 3rd Gen EPYC CPU ("Milan"), which itself is based on the Zen 3 microarchitecture.
+"Trento" is an optimized third-generation EPYC CPU ("Milan"), which is based on the Zen 3 microarchitecture.

 It occupies 74 19 in rack cabinets.
 Each cabinet hosts 64 blades, each consisting of 2 nodes.

-Blades are interconnected by HPE Slingshot 64-port switch that provides 12.8 terabits/second of bandwidth.
+Blades are interconnected by HPE Slingshot 64-port switches that provides 12.8 terabits/second of bandwidth.
 Groups of blades are linked in a dragonfly topology with at most three hops between any two nodes.
 Cabling is either optical or copper, customized to minimize cable length.
 Total cabling runs 145 km.
-Frontier is liquid-cooled, allowing 5x the density of air-cooled architectures.
+Frontier is liquid-cooled by 4 350-horsepower pumps, which flow around 6,000 gallons (22,712.47 Liters) of non-pre chilled water through the system each minute, allowing 5x the density of air-cooled architectures.

-Each node consists of one CPU, 4 GPUs and 5 terabytes of flash memory.
-Each GPU has 128 GB of RAM soldered onto it.
+Each node consists of one CPU, 4 GPUs and 4 terabytes of flash memory.
+Each GPU has 128 GB of RAM soldered onto it, and each CPU has 512GB of local DDR4 memory.
+Each GPU has an idle power of about 100 W and a thermal design power (TDP) of about 500 W and 560 W at peak.

 Frontier has coherent interconnects between CPUs and GPUs, allowing GPU memory to be accessed coherently by code running on the Epyc CPUs.

 Frontier uses an internal 75 TB/s read / 35 TB/s write / 15 billion IOPS flash storage system, along with the 700 PB Orion site-wide Lustre filesystem.

-Frontier consumes 21 megawatts (MW) (compared to its predecessor Summit's 13 MW); it has been estimated that the next US exascale system, Aurora, will consume around 60 MW.
+Frontier consumes around 21 megawatts (MW) (which is equivalent to the power needed for 15,000 single-family homes), compared to its predecessor Summit's 13 MW.